-Men younger than age 75 with limited prostate cancer who are expected to live at least 10 more years tend to get the most benefit from radical prostatectomy.
+Men younger than 75 years old with limited prostate cancer and who are expected to live at least 10 more years tend to get the most benefit from radical prostatectomy.

-Before performing radical prostatectomy, doctors first try to establish that the prostate cancer has not spread beyond the prostate.
-The statistical risk of spread can be determined from tables comparing the results of a biopsy and PSA levels.
-Further testing for spread, if needed, can include CT scans, bone scans, MRI scans, and ultrasound.
+Before doing a radical prostatectomy, doctors first try to confirm that the prostate cancer has not spread beyond the prostate.
+They can figure out the statistical risk of spread by looking at tables comparing the results of a biopsy and PSA levels.

 Types of Radical Prostatectomy